Container shipping and containers in a port

 • Rerouting to West Coast ports could add $1,000 - $1,500 USD in costs per FEU (Forty-foot Equivalent Unit) for the port-to-port part.

-Most shipping lines are announcing a $3000 USD per FEU named port charge for all cargo destined to East Coast and Gulf ports in the U.S. If the strike is declared, we anticipate a surge in rates across all West Coast ports and modes of transport (drayage and rail).
+Most shipping lines announced a $3,000 USD per FEU named port charge for all cargo destined to East Coast and Gulf ports in the U.S. during the recent strike.
+Be prepared for additional surge rates during future industrial action.

 Get updates directly from marine terminal websites

-You can get the latest information and port opening hours directly from impacted terminals at the links below:
+You could get the latest information and port opening hours directly from impacted terminals at the links below:

 4: Use air freight for your most urgent shipments